day8/re-com/README.md

 # re-com

-A library of ClojureScript UI components.

-Built on top of Dan Holmsand's brilliant  [Reagent](http://holmsand.github.io/reagent) which, in turn, is built on Facebook's terrific [React](http://facebook.github.io/react).
+A library of ClojureScript UI components, built on top of Dan Holmsand's brilliant  [Reagent](http://holmsand.github.io/reagent) which, in turn, is a layer over Facebook's terrific [React](http://facebook.github.io/react).

 Re-com contains:
 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
 * layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components` which put borders around their children.
 Plus these can all nest, etc.

 In short, the sort of stuff you'd need to build a desktop-class app.
-Some components are still missing, so it is still a work in progress.
+But it is a work in progress, because some components are still missing.

 The layouts and components work harmoniously together (umm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).